Skip to Content

 Avoid director's becoming personally liable for debt

-Where DPNs haven't been issued, or an SBR is submitted within 21 days of a non lockdown DPN expiring, director's can avoid becoming personally liable for the Company's debts.
+Where Director Penalty Notices (DPNs) haven’t been issued, or an SBR is submitted within 21 days of a non-lockdown DPN expiring, directors can avoid becoming personally liable for the company’s debts.

 Generally, once an SBR Practitioner has been appointed, the ATO will cease further action until the plan has been voted on.